JohT/convolution-benchmarks/chart/README.md

 `BENCHMARK_CHART_GROUP=MSVC-Windows-AMD64AVX2`
 - In this project it is created with [cmake/BenchmarkChartEnvironmentFileSetup.cmake](./../cmake/BenchmarkChartEnvironmentFileSetup.cmake)

+### Parametrized benchmark charts

+If the benchmark test case name contains a description surrounded by double round brackets, a separate chart is created with the parametrized description as title.
+This convention makes it easy to create charts for parametrized benchmark tests.
+For example: All test cases that contain "((kernel size 16))" in their name will be grouped into the same chart, all test tests containing "((kernel size 512))" will be grouped into a second chart and so on.

 ## Commands

 Run these two commands to setup the project and generate the charts: